DanazSdiq/next-opportunity-docker/README.md

 - [next-opportunity-generation-pipeline](https://github.com/DanazSdiq/next-opportunity-generation-pipeline): This is the pipeline that generates opportunities

 - [next-opportunity-client](https://github.com/DanazSdiq/next-opportunity-client): This is the client facing repository.
-Just open http://localhost:3000/opportunities locally after running
+Just open http://localhost:3000/opportunities locally after running `docker-compose` file

 - [next-opportunity-server](https://github.com/DanazSdiq/next-opportunity-server): This is the server repository